mandeepkaurdev/InstagramClone/README.md

 # Team Member: Gina Yi

-## Responsibility: Built a feature with functionality that upload and delete photos.
+## Responsibility: Build a feature with functionality that upload and delete photos.

 ### Granular Stories:
-1. Uploaded photos that render to the page.
+1. Upload photos that render to the page.
-2. Saved photos on the server and database.
+2. Save photos on the server and database.
 3. Get photos from the server and database.
-4. Deleted photos that render to the page.
+4. Delete photos that render to the page.

 ![Upload Photo](Images/GY.png)